The Central Nervous System: A Brief Primer

 The central nervous system (CNS) consists of the brain and the spinal cord.
 It sends and receives information from the peripheral nervous system—the vast network of nerves that feed into every tissue of the body.
 These signals enable voluntary and involuntary movement, and allow the brain to process and interpret sensory information sent from the spinal cord.

 Specialized cells called neurons make up the CNS.
 Neurons send and receive signals electrochemically, meaning a chemical message is converted into an electrical signal within the neuron.
 When a chemical message (a neurotransmitter) reaches the edge of the neuron (the dendrite) the neurotransmitter causes ion channels in the cell membrane to open.
 This action allows positively charged sodium ions to enter sending a charge—an electrical signal—through the body of the neuron.
-The charge leaves through the neuron’s opposite side, another extension called an axon.
+The charge leaves through the neuron’s opposite side, another extension call an axon.
 This release causes other neurotransmitters to activate other neurons.
 Different neurons send and receive different types of neurotransmitters.
 Billions of neurons within the central nervous system communicate via 100+ different types of neurotransmitters.
 This neuron/neurotransmitter dual regulates just about everything within the human body from movement, to hunger, to body temperature, to emotion, and to wakefulness.

 Not surprisingly, such a complex system—and the various diseases that affect it—are not entirely understood.
 Conditions that impact the CNS include infectious disease, genetic disease, cancer, stroke, and traumatic injury.
 In the next few paragraphs, we’ll take a closer look at four CNS diseases that are top research priorities.